 Notes: Photographed May 9, 2004 in a seep off a dirt road in the Mojave Desert east of Independence, Inyo County, Calif.
 A perennial herb that is native to California and is also found outside of California, but is confined to western North America.
-Plants have an interesting smell and were once used to treat diseases of skin, blood.
+These plants have an interesting smell and were once used to treat diseases of the skin and blood.
 In Spanish, Yerba mansa means "gentle herb."

 What's Blooming Now - Check the Wildflower Reports

 - How to Turn Your Smartphone into a Survival Tool

 - 26 Tips for Surviving in the Desert